isc-projects/bind9/doc/notes/notes-current.rst

   same query was repeatedly sent until the number of queries sent reached the value of the ``max-recursion-queries`` configuration option.
 [GL #1847]

+- Parsing of LOC records was made more strict by rejecting a sole period (``.``) and/or ``m`` as a value.
+These changes prevent zone files using such values from being loaded.
+Handling of negative altitudes which are not integers was also corrected.
+[GL #2074]